Homological Lagrangian monodromy for some monotone tori: Introduction

 The Hamiltonian diffeomorphism group $\Ham(X)$ of a symplectic manifold $(X, \omega)$ is a central object in symplectic topology and has been studied intensively.
 Given a Lagrangian submanifold $L \subset X$, there is a natural relative version

-that provides a bridge between the Hamiltonian dynamics of $X$ and the Floer theory of $L$, but it has received much less attention.
+which provides a bridge between the Hamiltonian dynamics of $X$ and the Floer theory of $L$, but it has received much less attention.

-This group is infinite-dimensional (heurisitcally, its Lie algebra the space of exact $1$-forms on $X$ that pull back to $0$ on $L$) and difficult to get a handle on, but one way to extract information about its group of connected components is through its action on the homology of $L$.
+This group is infinite-dimensional and difficult to get a handle on---heuristically, its Lie algebra is the space of exact $1$-forms on $X$ that pull back to $0$ on $L$.
+But one way to extract information about its group of connected components is through its action on the homology of $L$.
 The image of this representation in $\GL(H_*(L))$ is the \emph{(Hamiltonian) homological Lagrangian monodromy group} of $L$, denoted $\HLM$.
 All (co)homology groups are over $\ZZ$ unless indicated otherwise.